switchspan/DukeSharp/README.md

 >See the License for the specific language governing permissions and
 >limitations under the License.

+Copyright 2012 Ken Taylor

-*this project is a rewrite of http://code.google.com/p/duke/
+*this project is a rewrite/port of http://code.google.com/p/duke/